sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     void shape_infer_{op_name} (infer shape and dtype of outputs from those of inputs).

   b.
 Additionally, users need to implement corresponding functions to parse the parameters passed from the frontend of toolchain based on the parameters required by the operator.
 Parameters are passed through a pointer to a `custom_param_t` array.
 Starting from the second element of the array, a `custom_param_t` structure contains information about a parameter, and the parameter value is stored in the corresponding member variables in `custom_param_t` (which includes integer, floating-point number, integer array, and floating-point array variables).
-The order of the parameters is the same as the order in which the user provides them when calling the TpuLang interface.
+The order of the parameters is the same as the order in which the user provides them when calling the TpuLang interface (6th step).
 The definition of the `custom_param_t` is as follows:

   .. code-block:: c